aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/4th Semester/2nd Period/Decryption.md

 Decryption in [[Cryptography|cryptography]] is the way in which we turn [[Encryption|encrypted]] messages back into their original form.
-Modern day decryption involves a key, which is normally a string or a character, that is passed through an [[XOR]] of the encrypted message to decrypt it.
+Modern day decryption involves a key, which is normally a string or a character, that is passed through an [[NOR]] of the encrypted message to decrypt it.

 # Example